mohd-qahtani/Artificial-Intelligence-Stock-Trading/README.md

 The potential challenges might vary from Data acquisitions, features extraction, model architecture,  model accuracy, and deployment.

-it’s a challenge .. and we’re up for it :)
+It’s a challenge .. and we’re up for it :)